 Is Iran allowed to charge tolls on the Strait of Hormuz under international law?

 The United Nations Convention on the Law of the Sea, ratified by 168 states, prohibits bordering nations from hampering transit passage through international straits.
 However, Iran signed UNCLOS in 1982 but never ratified it, forming the basis of Tehran’s argument that it is not bound by the treaty’s provisions.
 Legal scholars note that transit passage rights are widely considered customary international law, binding on all nations regardless of ratification status.
+On March 27, the G7 pledged to secure Hormuz with a multinational naval force — but only after the war ends.

 Which countries have secured transit access through the Strait of Hormuz?